 Good service.
 Friendly people who really want to help.
 Thank you.

 Total Rating: 5/5

 Very easy to purchase with all the extras I needed covered.

 Essential Plus Backpacker

 I have a family/annual multi-trip policy, will my child be covered if they travel separately?

-Yes - children under the age of 18 named on a family or annual travel insurance policy can be covered providing they are accompanied by a responsible adult, such as a teacher, relative or guardian.
+No. Children under the age of 18 named on a family or annual travel insurance policy can't be covered for independent travel.
+In order to be covered independently, you will have to take out a specific child annual multi-trip policy.
 If they are participating in additional activities, such as winters sports or hazardous activities that are not covered on the existing policy, an upgrade will be necessary to ensure complete cover.

 Can I add winter sports cover to a child's travel insurance?

 Yes.
 What is more, our winter sport cover not only provides protection for skiing and snowboarding, but 20 other winter sports too (see below).
 As you go through the booking process you will be able to add winter sports cover to your child's insurance premium.

 Does winter sports cover include skiing off piste?